 Capital supports asset growth and provides protection for unexpected credit and operating losses.
 Capital is also needed for investments in new products and services.
 We believe a sound capital position is critical to our long-term financial success due to the volatility and cycles in agriculture.
 Over the past several years, we have been able to build capital primarily through net income retained after patronage.
-Shareholders' equity at December 31, 2023 totaled \$215.8 million, compared with \$202.3 million at December 31, 2022 and \$190.3 million at December 31, 2021.
-The increase of \$13.5 million in shareholders' equity reflects net income, net stock issuances, and a decrease in accumulated other comprehensive loss, partially offset by patronage distributions and the cumulative effect of CECL adoption.
+Shareholders' equity at December 31, 2024 totaled \$231.7 million, compared with \$215.8 million at December 31, 2023 and \$202.3 million at December 31, 2022.
+The increase of \$15.9 million in shareholders' equity reflects net income, partially offset by patronage distributions and net stock retirements, and a decrease in accumulated other comprehensive loss.
 Our capital position is reflected in the following ratio comparisons.

-2023 2022 2021 Debt to shareholders' equity 3.91:1 3.89:1 3.74:1 Shareholders' equity as a percent of net loans 21.74% 21.76% 22.41% Shareholders' equity as a percent of total assets 20.37% 20.44% 21.10%
+2024 2023 2022 Debt to shareholders' equity 3.83:1 3.91:1 3.89:1 Shareholders' equity as a percent of net loans 22.01% 21.74% 21.76% Shareholders' equity as a percent of total assets 20.72% 20.37% 20.44%

-Debt to shareholders' equity increased and shareholders' equity as a percent of net loans and of total assets decreased from 2022 primarily due to the growth in shareholders' equity not exceeding the relative increases in net loans and total assets.
+Debt to shareholders' equity decreased and shareholders' equity as a percent of net loans and of total assets increased from 2023 primarily due to the growth in shareholders' equity exceeding the relative increases in net loans and total assets.